HDI-AI/HuggingfaceDiscordInterface/README.md

 ## Roadmap

-- [ ] Add a generic docker file and update usage for running with docker
 - [ ] Add logic for the bot to leave discord servers

 See the [open issues](https://github.com/HDI-AI/HuggingfaceDiscordInterface/issues) for a full list of proposed features (and known issues).